Prisoners of the Real: Chapter 18

 About a century ago the Western world entered an age of artificial substitutes, technical ingenuity, mechanical products, technological values, and accelerating motion.
 The watchword of that age was objectivity – a highly illusive standard for both leaders and the led.
 In particular, the notion of objectivity deeply affected the emerging mass communications industry, which before long was serving as one of the most powerful tools of global social management.

-By the end of the 20th century factual fetishism was a social illness fed by print and electronic media.
+By the end of the 20th century the festishizing of apparent "facts" was viewed as a serious media problem, fed by both print and electronic media.
 As journalist Mark Harris put it, "Only hard data are useful to the press.
 Unable to negotiate meditation, the media turn it off.
 Reporters cannot believe things they cannot instantly absorb, jot down, add up and phone in."